nxproject/workspace/readmes/README_D_BASICS.md

 # Data basics

-To better understand how data is organized in NX.Workspace, tink of ***rolodexes***, the old fashion way to keep information in a simple but yet flexible way.
+To better understand how data is organized in NX.Workspace, think of ***rolodexes***, the old fashion way to keep information in a simple but yet flexible way.

 ## Dataset